nikolalsvk/blog/content/blog/three-ways-to-avoid-duplicate-sidekiq-jobs/index.md

 end
 ```

-It will include the original Sidekiq client but it will also give you two more
+It will include the original Sidekiq client, but it will also give you two more
 pages - for job locks and the changelog.
 This is how it looks:

 ![New Sidekiq Client pages](./new-pages.png)

-Notice how we have two new pages "Locks" and "Changelogs".
+Notice how we have two new pages, "Locks" and "Changelogs".
 Pretty cool feature.

 You can try all of this in [the example
 project](https://github.com/nikolalsvk/duplicate-sidekiq-jobs#4-using-sidekiq-unique-jobs-gem)